Sanoris/ApplyBot/README.md

 2. Run the bot for the first time using the command: `python applyBot.py`
 3. The bot will open a new Chrome window. **Do not interact with the terminal yet.**
 4. In the Chrome window, sign in to your Indeed account and solve any CAPTCHAs that appear.
-5. Once you are logged in, you can close the Chrome window.
+5. Once you have logged in, make sure to upload your resume to Indeed (the bot currently only selects the pre-existing option)
 6. Go back to the terminal and press `Enter` to start the bot.

 # TIP: Use firefox to browse, and you can watch vidya while you observe the application process